thoimetwa/qps-infra/docs/guide.md

 2. Tap “Reopen pull request”

-3. Verify that carina-demo jobs run is done on e.g. 1. http://54.193.74.120/jenkins/job/okamara/job/carina-demo/
+3. Verify that carina-demo jobs run is done

  Expected Result:The following jobs are run onPullRequest-carina-demo-trigger and onPullRequest-carina-demo